JuanAlmeida12/dasalab/README.md

 ## Docker

-You can use Docker just build the image:
+You can use Docker, just build the image:
 ```shell
  docker build -t dasalab .
 ```

-Create container the using image:
+Create the container using image:
 ```shell
  docker run -d -p 3333:3333 --name dasalab-container dasalab
 ```